Drama and Theatre are life amplified!

 DRAMACTIVE (Years 6-8)

-- ensemble develops the skills and techniques of Drama and Theatre studies through improvisation, devising, script work and circus skills and techniques.
+- This ensemble develops the skills and techniques of Drama and Theatre studies through improvisation, devising, script work and circus skills and techniques.

 THEATRE PLAYERS (Years 9-11)

-- focuses on master classes designed to enhance the actor’s theoretical and experiential study of acting and directing play text scenes, as well as devising a mini GP (group performance).
+- These master classes designed to enhance the actor’s theoretical and experiential study of acting and directing play text scenes, as well as devising a mini GP (group performance).